toshi0607/Go-FAQ-Japanese-Edition/original.md

 mature, highly optimized regular expression libraries like PCRE.

 Benchmark games are won by extensive tuning and the Go versions of most of the benchmarks need attention.
-If you measure comparable C and Go programs
+If you measure truly comparable C and Go programs
 ( [reverse-complement.go](https://go.googlesource.com/exp/+/master/shootout/reverse-complement.go)
 is one example), you’ll see the two languages are much closer in raw performance